Dizzy611/DancingMadFF6/README.md

 * If you wish to assemble patches yourself, you need copies of GNU Make, wla-dx and flips IPS patcher.
 Check the Makefile and make sure the paths for your assembler and copy of flips are correct (the first set are for windows, the second are for other platforms).
 Then stick your FF3 rom, renamed ff3.sfc, in the same directory as the Makefile and the ASM and link files, and run GNU Make.
 You should get as output ff3msu.sfc (the patched ROM) and ff3msu.ips (the new IPS patch.)
 This is my exact workflow, so if you are doing your own changes to the ASM please follow the same workflow to prevent errors.

-* If you wish to use the installer on Linux or a Mac you will need to extract the tar.xz version of the installer and run it (via `python Installer.py` or `python3 Installer.py` on some systems) on a system that has Python 3.4 or newer, PyQt5, PyCurl, and python-ips installed.
-There may be other dependencies I've forgotten.
-PyCurl and python-ips can be install via `pip install python-ips` or `pip install pycurl`.
-PyQt5 should be installed via a package manager or from the instructions on its website, though with recent releases of pyqt5 `pip install PyQt5` will also work.
+* If you wish to use the installer on Linux or a Mac you will need to extract the tar.xz version of the installer and run it (via `python Installer.py` or `python3 Installer.py` on some systems) on a system that has Python 3.4 or newer, PyQt5, PyCurl, certifi, and python-ips installed.
+These can be installed all at once with `pip3 install pycurl python-ips pyqt5 certifi`.

 ### Contribution guidelines ###